-Peru, a country of 33.0 million people, is one of Latin America's fastest-growing economies.
+Peru is one of the most stable economies in Latin America.
 It has rich deposits of copper, gold, silver, lead, zinc, natural gas and petroleum.
 It is also a very diverse country due to climatic, natural and cultural variations of its regions.
 Peru's economy reflects its varied geography, an arid coastal region, the Andes further inland, and tropical lands bordering Colombia and Brazil.
 Abundant mineral resources are found mainly in the mountainous areas, and Peru's coastal waters provide excellent fishing grounds.

-Economic overview 2021
+Economic overview 2024